Fake-Phonepe/.github/profile/README.md

-# Fake Phonepe APK v35 Download (Features Unlocked, Ưnlimited) Free 2024
+# Fake Phonepe APK v38 Download (Features Unlocked, Unlimited) Free 2024

 With digital payments on the rise, apps like PhonePe have become an essential tool for millions of users in India.
 However, as its popularity grows, so do the risks associated with fake or counterfeit versions of the app.
 Fake APKs can compromise your personal data and even lead to financial losses.
 This article explains how to recognize and avoid fake PhonePe APKs, how they operate, and what steps you can take to stay secure.